Linda Evangelista: 1993–1998: Continued success and later career

-Evangelista made headlines in 1993 when she traveled to Australia with Claudia Schiffer for a 5-day tour, which included a news conference and a televised fashion show, as part of the grand opening of a department store.
+Evangelista made headlines in 1993 when she travelled to Australia with Claudia Schiffer for a 5-day tour, which included a news conference and a televised fashion show, as part of the grand opening of a department store.

 In October 1994, Evangelista was one of several models on the cover of Vogue Italia′s 30th anniversary issue.
 She then appeared in the feature film Prêt-à-Porter.
 In 1995, the hairstylist Garren of New York changed Evangelista's look by giving her an asymmetrical bob similar to mod hairstyles of the 1960s.
 That same year, she took part in Thierry Mugler's 20th anniversary fashion show.
 Evangelista later landed an endorsement deal with Clairol worth over $5 million.
 She also starred in the fashion documentary Unzipped.
 Additionally, she was a presenter at the Miss World 1995 competition.

 In 1996, Evangelista was one of the ten subjects of Lindbergh's book 10 Women, on whose cover she appeared.
 She was also seen in the fashion documentary Catwalk.
 She was also the cover model for the inaugural issues of Vogue Taiwan and Vogue Korea.
 And, she landed a $7.75 million contract with Yardley of London.
 Eventually, she made the choice to retire from modelling in 1998, and settled on the French Riviera, where she spent the next two years.